-As I recall, it was a bright sunny February morning when I accompanied my grandparents to Quirk Oldsmobile (yes, that was really the dealer’s name), where my grandfather was to purchase a new car.
-It was 1997 and I was three.
-I’ve been into cars literally from toddler-age, but I think this was the day that sparked my fascination with real cars, and not toys.
+(first posted 5/11/2013) As I recall, it was a bright sunny February morning when I accompanied my grandparents (whom I affectionately called “Nana and Papa”) to Quirk Oldsmobile in Braintree, MA, where my grandfather was to purchase a new car.
+It was 1997 and I was just shy of four years old.
+I’d been into cars since the first time I saw one on my hanging mobile as an infant, but this was one of the first days I can recall my fascination with real cars, and not toys.

-While Papa (my grandfather) was dealing with the salesman, Nana (my grandmother) and I were playing in all the different cars in the showroom.
+While Papa was dealing with the salesman, Nana and I were playing in all the different cars in the showroom.
 Opening all the doors and compartments was like discovering a whole new planet.
 I particularly remember my amazement at the sliding doors of the Silhouette.
-So maybe this is where my interest in minivans stems from?
-My fun was soon interrupted, as we were ready to go home in the new car.
+However, my fun was soon interrupted, as we were ready to go home in the new car.

-Papa had traded in his gray 1992 Ninety-Eight Regency for a new teal green 1997 Eighty-Eight LS (pictured above, with Papa to the far right).
+Papa had traded in his slate gray 1992 Ninety-Eight Regency for a new teal green 1997 Eighty-Eight LS (pictured above, with my grandfather to the far right).
 I must say that the neutral-colored leather of the new car, while rather sterile-looking, was softer on the eyes of a young child than the bright red velour of the Ninety-Eight.

 From selling over 1 million cars in 1985, Oldsmobile sales had sharply declined, slipping under the 400,000 mark for 1992.
-Even a complete redesign of Olds’ best selling full-sizer, our featured car, didn’t help.
+Even a complete redesign of Olds’ best selling full-sizer, our featured car, didn’t help much.

 Like its predecessor, the ’92 Eighty-Eight (at least we’re not talking about an ’88 Eighty-Eight) was front-wheel drive, and shared GM’s H-platform with the Buick LeSabre and Pontiac Bonneville.
 Unlike its predecessor, this Eighty-Eight was far more distinctive-looking from its Buick and Pontiac kin, as well as the Olds Ninety-Eight and Cadillac DeVille for that matter.
 Apparently Lincoln’s snooty valet advertisements got to GM stylists.

 Riding on the same 110.8-inch wheelbase, ‘92s were longer, wider, and taller than the ’91 models.
-The aero styling was clean and attractive in my opinion.
-It fit nicely between the ultra-formal Buick and over-cladded Pontiac.
+The aero styling was clean and attractive, if not a tad boring.
+It fit nicely between the ultra-conservative Buick and over-cladded Pontiac.
 Headlamps, blacked-out A-pillars, and lower body cladding were all borrowed from the Ninety-Eight, though I think they looked better on the Eighty-Eight.

 Base Royale and better-equipped Royale LS models were available in sedan only.
 The 170-horespower Buick 3800-Series I engine was carried over from the prior generation.
-Changes for ’93 and ’94 were minimal, save for the typical Oldsmobile grille freshening in 1994.
+Changes for ’93 and ’94 were minimal, save for the typical Oldsmobile grille freshening and new climate controls in 1994.
 1995 was the first year of any significant changes.
 The base engine was upgraded to the Buick 3800-Series II, rated at 205 horsepower.

 The Eighty-Eight Royale became the first production vehicle available with a GPS navigation system, GuideStar, a nearly $2,000 option.
-I feel like the majority of buyers who opted for this feature also comprised one of this car’s largest demographic: Hertz.
+The majority of buyers who opted for this feature likely comprised of one of this car’s largest demographic: Hertz.
 More importantly, 1995 marked the introduction of the performance-oriented Eighty-Eight LSS.
-Unlike “sport” models of today’s family sedans, the LSS actually came with a more powerful engine, a 225 horsepower supercharged version of the 3800.
+Unlike “sport” models of today’s family sedans, the LSS actually offered a more powerful engine, a 225 horsepower supercharged version of the 3800.